 This information is provided by RNS, the news service of the London Stock Exchange.
 RNS is approved by the Financial Conduct Authority to act as a Primary Information Provider in the United Kingdom.
 Terms and conditions relating to the use and distribution of this information may apply.
-For further information, please contact msc.com.
+For further information, please contact ms@lseg.com or visit www.ms.com.